mlflow/mlflow/docs/source/pipelines.rst

       :scale: 25

-      An example step card produced by running the **evaluate** step of the :ref:`Regression Pipeline <mlflow-regression-pipeline>`.
+      An example step card produced by running the **evaluate** step of the :ref:`MLflow Regression Pipeline <mlflow-regression-pipeline>`.
 The step card results indicate that the trained model passed all performance validations and is ready for registration with the :ref:`MLflow Model Registry <registry>`.

     |